Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/managing-snapshots.md

+{% include important.html content="Creating a single snapshot policy at the root level (/) can potentially cause an issue when Qumulo Core attempts to remove data which no snapshots reference to reclaim space when the Qumulo cluster's capacity is used fully.
+We recommend creating multiple snapshot policies for individual directories.
+If your organization has a requirement for creating a single root-level snapshot policy, make sure that your cluster always has some free space available. %}

 ## Managing Snapshots by Using the Qumulo Core Web UI
 This section explains how to create on-demand snapshots and snapshot policies, view and search for existing snapshots, and delete snapshots by using the Qumulo Core Web UI.